myfatemi04/myfatemi04/README.md

 ## Hi, I'm Michael

+- University of Virginia CS
-- Student at the Thomas Jefferson High School for Science and Technology
+- Thomas Jefferson High School for Science and Technology Class of 2022
 - Developer
 - [Check out my website for more!](https://michaelfatemi.com/)